alxwuz/11SE_Task-2/PROJECT_DOCUMENTATION.md

 ### **Functional Requirements**
 - **Data Retrieval:** What does the user need to be able to view in the system?

-The user needs to be able to view the words for the typing test which has randomised words, which will end once the user has typed 25 words.
+The user needs to be able to view the words for the typing test which has randomised words, which will end once the user has typed the set amount of words words.
 The system will then gather the data from the user's test and calculate the WPM (Words Per Minute) from it.

 - **User Interface:** What is required for the user to interact with the system?

-They need to be able to type the displayed words.
-If the user makes an error, they will not be able to progress in the test until they type the right letter.
+They need to be able to type the displayed words so that they can test their typing skills.
+There will also be an option to select the amount of words the user wants to do, and the deafult will be 25.
+If the user makes an error during the typing test, they will lose accuracy.
 There will also be an exit button on the UI or on the window.

 - **Data Display:** What information does the user need to obtain from the system?
 What needs to be output for the user?